 Yes.
 There are multiple kinds of black mold.
 There isn’t just a singular form of black mold.
 ‘Black mold’ refers to numerous kinds of mold and fungus that are simply dark in color.

 Leave Black Mold Removal Up to the Experts!

-If you want to make sure your mold growth won’t return, call the professionals.
+Call the professionals if you want to make sure your mold growth won’t return.
 Our mold removal and remediation experts at All Dry USA are highly experienced and can walk you through our entire process.
-If you want to make mold in your home a thing of the past, get in touch with us today for the professional experience and results you can trust.
+If you want to make the mold in your home a thing of the past, get in touch with us today for a professional experience and results you can trust.